-Michael Phelps made history at the 2012 London Olympics by becoming the most decorated Olympian ever.
+Michael Phelps was arrested in Maryland for driving under the influence early Tuesday.
+Phelps made history at the 2012 London Olympics by becoming the most decorated Olympian ever.
 Take a look back at the swimmer's life and career.

 Phelps began swimming at the age of 7 when he joined the North Baltimore Aquatic Center.

 He was initially trained by Bob Bowman, who is still his coach today.